-I’ve seen the court cases, too, and I agree with Wendkos’ interpretation.
-I think airlines are exploiting a loophole in the law.
-At the very least, I wanted to get American on the record, giving its reasons for the denial.
+My advocacy team and I have seen the court cases, too, and we agree with Wendkos’ interpretation.
+We think airlines are exploiting a loophole in the law.
+At the very least, we wanted to get American on the record, giving its reasons for the denial.

 Here’s how it responded: